 In 2022, Bergheim won the prestigious title of “Village Préféré des Français” (the Favourite Village of the French).

 History of Bergheim

-Winegrowing in Bergheim is a long established industry, dating back before the 10th century.
+Winegrowing in Bergheim is a long-established industry, dating back to the 10th century.

 Bergheim in the Middle Ages

 In the 12th century, Bergheim belonged to the counts of Eguisheim-Dabo.
 In 1225, Bergheim came under the tutelage of the Dukes of Lorraine before falling into the hands of the Ribeaupierre dynasty in 1287.
 The same year, Hartmann de Baldeckduring completely destroyed the village of Bergheim during the succession war of the Ribeaupierre.

 In 1293, the army of King Adolf of Germany, the count of Nassau raged war against the Habsburgs, destroying the village and besieging the neighbouring Ortenbourg Castle.